Zocatvous/OblivionAlchemy/README.md

-This is my attempt at creating a fun discord bot with the ability to craft potions like in the Bethesda Videogame Elder Scrolls IV: Oblivion.
+This is my attempt at creating a fun discord bot with the ability to craft potions similiar to the system in the Bethesda Videogame Elder Scrolls IV: Oblivion.

 I love that potioncrafting system and I want to bring it wherever I go.